how to write a screenplay synopsis

 A script treatment is typically used to pitch a project to potential investors or partners.
 It can also be used as a roadmap for the project’s development.
 Treatments vary in length but are usually between 5 and 20 pages.

-How to Format a Screenplay Synopsis
+How to Format a Synopsis

 A few essential elements must be included in a movie synopsis, such as the title, genre, and logline.